rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ## 5. Project Management and User Testing

 ### Project Management<br />
 This project is implemented solely.
-As this project has 4 phases, they were divded as follows.
+As this project has 4 phases, they were divided as follows.
-The inital schedule might slightly change as assignments and exams of other courses might interfare.
+The inital schedule might slightly change as assignments and exams of other courses might interfere.

 **Phase 1 - Definition and Planning (Week 13-14)**
 - Defining the user personas, use cases and flow of the application.